kade-robertson/ddragon/README.md

 use ddragon::{cache_middleware::CacheMiddleware, DDragonClientError, DDragonClient};

 fn main() -> Result<(), DDragonClientError> {
-    // Using caching, the preferred option.
-    // If you do not want caching enabled, disable the "local-cache" feature. let client = DDragonClient::new("/path/to/your/cache/dir")?;
+    let client = DDragonClient::new("/path/to/your/cache/dir")?;

     // If you want to use an existing agent